This Is Us Recap: The Head and the Heart

 • I love that This Is Us owns the fact that Jack’s grand romantic gestures are ridiculous.
 We visit Mom and Dad on several wedding anniversaries, including one when Rebecca gets Jack his very own hammer engraved with his name and Jack gets Rebecca her very own piano.

-• The main anniversary we’re privy to takes place during the early ‘90s, when after years of Jack outdoing Rebecca and thus making her feel terrible, they’ve agreed to not exchange gifts.
-Hearing this, the kids decide to make the evening special for their parents with cornish hens and twinkle lights and watching a meteor shower out on the roof.
+• The main anniversary we’re privy to takes place during the early ’90s, when after years of Jack outdoing Rebecca and thus making her feel terrible, they’ve agreed to not exchange gifts.
+Hearing this, the kids decide to make the evening special for their parents with Cornish hens and twinkle lights and watching a meteor shower out on the roof.
 TWIST: Of course, the whole thing was orchestrated by Jack, who used Kevin as his accomplice.
-Oh that Jack!
+Oh, that Jack!

 • Anyone else find it tough to watch Jack and Rebecca talk about how much they love each other out on the roof, knowing the tragedy that goes down there years later?